Skip to content

 }

-Header file inclusions. button.hpp indirectly includes gpio.hpp. extern "C" wraps the HAL header files to ensure the C++ compiler uses C linkage rules when looking up HAL functions (as covered in Part 12 of the LED tutorial).
+Header file inclusion. button.hpp indirectly includes gpio.hpp. extern "C" wraps the HAL header to ensure the C++ compiler uses C linkage rules to find HAL functions (covered in LED Tutorial Part 12).

 cpp